 Photography in the Crown Jewels building is not permitted.

-For opening times, admission prices and further information click here
+For Tower of London opening times, admission prices and further information click here

-Historic Royal Palaces operates ToL, Hampton Court, Kensington Palace, Kew Palace, Hillsborough Castle and Banqueting House.
+Historic Royal Palaces operates Tower of London, Hampton Court, Kensington Palace, Kew Palace, Hillsborough Castle and Banqueting House.
 If you plan on visiting more than one of their sites within a year, you would benefit from annual membership which offers unlimited access to all sites.
 Find out more here

 You might also like to read: Days Out: KidZania – London